-Now that it’s mid-April, we’re definitely due a Project Organize Your ENTIRE Life spring cleaning post… have you gotten started yet?
+Now that it’s March, we’re definitely due a Project Organize Your ENTIRE Life spring cleaning post… have you gotten started yet?
 Yeah, me neither.
-But I’m given myself a free pass with the recent arrival of M to our family.
+But I’m giving myself some grace and saying there’s still time!

-Just in case you don’t have such a convenient excuse, Kristin has rounded up for us some of the best FREE spring cleaning checklists around to help get you started.
+In that spirit, Kristin has rounded up for us some of the best FREE spring cleaning checklists around to help get you started.
 And, as a special bonus, there’s a free 4-week spring cleaning calendar at the end of this post.

 - If there’s anyone that can inspire us to Spring Clean, it’s Martha.
 Stewart, that is.
 It’s that time of year we get the itch to clean out cupboards, organize drawers and basically purge dirt from the house.
 So let’s start with Martha Stewart’s Spring Cleaning Checklist.
 She has a printable checklist with an overview of everything we need to know about the proper way to clean and organize.
 (Surprise, surprise.)